Generic Properties of Geodesic Flows on Analytic Hypersurfaces of Euclidean Space: Introduction

-The reason that the proofs of these theorems from the classical setting do not apply to this case is that the class of perturbations allowed here is more restrictive.
+The reason that the proofs of these theorems from the classical setting do not apply directly to the present case is that the class of perturbations allowed here is more restrictive, for two reasons.
+The first reason is as follows.
 The Nash embedding theorem guarantees that any Riemannian manifold can be isometrically embedded in some Euclidean space $\mathbb{R}^N$, but small perturbations of the metric do not necessarily preserve $N$.
-In the next section we compute the effect of a perturbation of the surface on the metric, and we will see that this results only in a small subset of all possible perturbations of the metric.
+In the next section we compute the effect of a perturbation of the hypersurface on the metric, and we will see that this results only in a small subset of all possible perturbations of the metric (see Lemmas \ref{lemma_embeddingexistence} and \ref{lemma_perturbationfermicoords}).
 It follows that many perturbations of the metric are not allowed in the current setting.

-Moreover, the proofs presented here apply in the real-analytic topology (as well as weaker topologies).
+The second reason that our perturbations are more restrictive than the usual case is that the proofs presented here apply in the real-analytic topology (as well as weaker topologies).
 The real-analytic topology is very restrictive, as it does not allow the explicit use of bump functions when making perturbations.
-This means that any perturbation of the hypersurface affects dynamics globally.
+Therefore any perturbation of the hypersurface affects dynamics globally.
+This means there are phenomena that are $C^{\infty}$ generic, but cannot be obtained by a $C^{\omega}$ small perturbation, and so it is not clear a priori that the phenomena considered in this paper are $C^{\omega}$ generic.
 To overcome this difficulty, a method introduced by Broer and Tangerman \cite{broer1986differentiable} is used: determine open conditions (in a weaker topology, e.g. $C^4$) to be satisfied by a family of perturbations to obtain the desired effect for arbitrarily small values of the parameter; show that these conditions are satisfied by a locally-supported family of perturbations; and approximate the family of perturbed systems sufficiently well by a real-analytic family.
 Since the conditions are open in a weaker topology, they are satisfied by the real-analytic family since the approximation can be made arbitrarily well in $C^r$.
 In fact, this method can be used together with the proof of Anosov to obtain a real-analytic version of the bumpy metric theorem, and with the proof of Contreras and Paternain to obtain a real-analytic version of the Kupka-Smale theorem in the classical setting.
 This technique was also used in \cite{clarke2019arnold, gelfreich2017arnold, gonchenko2007homoclinic}.
+An example of a perturbation scheme that \emph{cannot} be adapted to the $C^{\omega}$ topology using this method can be found in \cite{cheng2004existence}.